zyumzik/CarApocalypse/README.md

 ## Gameplay Overview

 The player controls the rotation of a turret mounted on a car that moves forward automatically.
 Enemies are positioned along the track in idle state, and start running toward the car once it gets close.
-The goal is to **eliminate as many enemies as possible** while keeping the car alive until the end of the level.
+The goal is to finish the race while keeping the car alive.

 **Gameplay flow:**
 - The game starts with a static camera looking at the idle car.